logo

 Various type of Partial Capo techniques

 There are many possible approaches to partial capo.
-We'll explore four partial capo techniques in this article.
+In this article we'll explore four partial capo techniques in depth.
 Others techniques may be mentioned, but without much follow up.
-Some partial capo techniques require special capos (not surprisingly called partial capos.)
+As we've seen, some partial capo techniques require special capos (not surprisingly called partial capos.)
 As you see in the following diagram, you can apply the 3-string Shubb C7B capo in at least three different ways.
 So the physical partial capo is but one aspect of a range of partial capo techniques.

 Here are pictures of several common partial capo techniques: